 While there is a roof over everyone's head, the house is in disrepair with many sleeping on hard floor, without a fan or mosquito nets.
 There are in excess of 5 people per room, often intended for single occupancy.

 Sanitation facilities are shared among a much wider community, with limited toilets.
 There are few lights inside the house and limited space for study.

 While schools have been shut during Covid-19, the children have not received any home schooling at all, given that Aunty Lydia and the other mothers remain under intense pressure to make an income.

 Our aim is to support and empower Lydia's House initiative to become as efficient and sustainable as possible, extending the kind of support to those already at Lydia's House and expanding the initiative to reach more vulnerable children and mothers, both in the present and the future to come.

-1. Pair the initiative with a corporate partner.
+1. Connect this initiative with a corporate partner.

 2. Raise awareness through a social impact campaign.

-3. Target the funding to the three following areas of investment at Lydia's house:
+3. Fund the three following areas of investment at Lydia's house: